 Community Shares can be bought and sold to save a local pub or set up a clean energy project.
 You then become part-owners of the business.
 You can buy or offer community shares and offer advice and support to local enterprises.
 Find support at Community Shares Unit.

 The American site WeFunder offers a good overview of local investing.
 It’s basically like crowdfunding, but for local indie businesses, rather than inventions to sell.
 Like any investment, it has risk.
 But if the little artisan bakery you would like to suppor does well, you make money.
 And if not – well, at least you tried – and made your community a little better for it.
-Like crowdfunding, you get perks for funding (free cakes likely, in this case!)
+Like crowdfunding, you get perks for funding (free cakes?)

 Their tips include ‘expect to lose all your money’ so never invest more than you could afford to lose.
 But if you know what you’re doing and invest in small amounts pooled with others, this is far less risky (and more worthwhile) than gambling on the stock market.
 The lead investor tends to be more invested in the company, and is the one to go to for questions, before you invest.

 This site is only for Americans, so after reading through the information, visit Alternative Business Funding and enter the amount required, to find crowdfunders that may be interested.
-Failing that, it may be worth trying for money at Cooperative & Community Finance (it has funds to invest in local social enterprises and ethical start-ups, on a case-by-case basis).
+Failing that, it may be worth trying for money at Cooperative & Community Finance (it has funds to invest in local social enterprises and ethical start-ups).

 We need to start to talk about money in ways that dethrone it.
 And make it subject to human ethics, and standards of love and decency.
 Joel Solomon